andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ---

-## API Scopes ---Access and identity tokens
+## API Scopes

 In order to enhance our client-server application, we are going to implement a more granular access control to the server's resources, so that specific users are allowed to make specific actions.
 In particular, we will add to our application an API to create new books and will restrict the access to this API only to specific users.

-This access granularity can be obtained by using *scopes*. *Scopes* are a feature provided by [OAuth2](https://oauth.net/2/) protocol allowing to limit the access granted to an access token.
+This access granularity can be obtained [by using *scopes*](https://auth0.com/docs/scopes). *Scopes* are a feature provided by [OAuth2](https://oauth.net/2/) protocol allowing to limit the access granted to an access token.

 ## Creating scopes for your APIs

 As a first step you need to create scopes for your APIs.
-So, open the [Auth0 dashboard](https://manage.auth0.com/#/apis) and select the *Scopes* tab in the APIs section, as shown below:
+So, open the [Auth0 dashboard](https://manage.auth0.com/#/apis), click the *APIs* section and select the API created in the [first post](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1) of the series.
+Then click the *Scopes* tab, as shown below:

 ![./xxx-images/api-scopes.png](./xxx-images/api-scopes.png)